thobelacs/Contribute-to-OMP-Public-Repos/README.md

 The easiest way to initiate the process is to open a PR against any covered repo, including this one.

-If you simply want to sign the documents in preparation for future contributions, you can open a trivial PR against this file (for example, to fix this spleling error) and you will be prompted through the process.
+If you simply want to sign the documents in preparation for future contributions, you can open a trivial PR against, e.g. a file in this repository and you will be prompted through the process.
 PRs against this repo will be closed periodically.

 ## Sign as an individual

 If you are working on your own behalf and can make IP commitments about what you produce, you can sign as an individual contributor.

-1. Open a PR against this repo that uses EasyCLA.
+1. Open a PR against this [file](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos/edit/main/Raise-a-PR-against-this-file.md) that uses EasyCLA.
 1. When blocked by the bot, follow the prompts and choose *Individual*.
 1. Fill in the details and sign the DocuSign form.
 1. Wait a little while for the check to re-run.

 That's all there is to it.

-> Note: see further information on [Individual Contributor](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/individual-contributor)
+> Note: click in the link for further information on [Individual Contributor](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/individual-contributor)
 ## Sign as a Company

 If you are doing work for someone else (e.g., it's your job), the company might need to sign for you.
 The advantage here is that they can authorize other employees with a single signature.
 If your company has already signed the document but you're still blocked, you may just need to request your username be added to the list of authorized contributors.
 Once this is complete you'll just have to confirm you work for them by clicking through the process one final time.